dimxy/doc-dev/cc-heir-tokens.md

 This is a second part of the tutorial how to write a cc contract.
 Now I would like to show how to add token support into Custom Consensus (cc) contract in a Komodo asset chain.
-In the first part we learnt how to implement crypto inheritance in
+In the first part we learnt how to implement crypto inheritance in Heir cc contract.
+Now let's add token support to it.

 ## What is actually a token?